Veterinary Technician Schools in Alabama

 Career Outlook for Vet Techs in Alabama

-According to the most recent data from Projections Central (2021)—a data organization sponsored by the US Department of Labor—the growth in opportunities in Alabama is expected to be on par with nationwide figures.
-It predicts that positions for vet techs in Alabama will increase 15.7 percent between 2018 and 2028, a potential increase of 170 fresh job openings in this field around the state.
-Vet techs occupy the tenth fastest-growing career for people with associate degrees in Alabama.
+According to the most recent data from Projections Central (2024)—a data organization sponsored by the US Department of Labor—the growth in opportunities in Alabama is expected to be somewhat slower than nationwide figures.
+It predicts that positions for vet techs in Alabama will increase 11.3 percent between 2022 and 2032, a potential increase of 190 fresh job openings in this field around the state.

 Alabama Vet Tech Salary